bassoy/ttm/README.md

 ## Experiments

-The experiments were carried out on a Core i9-7900X Intel Xeon processor with 10 cores and 20 hardware threads running at 3.3 GHz.
+The experiments were carried out on a Intel Xeon Gold 6248R Xeon processor with 24 cores running at  a base frequency of 3 GHz.
-The source code has been compiled with GCC v7.3 using the highest optimization level `-Ofast` and `-march=native`, `-pthread` and `-fopenmp`.
+The source code has been compiled with GCC v10.2 using the highest optimization level `-O3` and `-march=native`, `-pthread` and `-fopenmp`.
-Parallel execution has been accomplished using GCC ’s implementation of the OpenMP v4.5 specification.
+Parallel execution has been accomplished using GCC’s implementation of the OpenMP v4.5 specification.
-We have used the `gemv` and `gemm` implementation of the MLK library v2024.
+We have used the `gemv` and `gemm` implementation of the Intel MLK library v2024.
 The benchmark results of each of the following functions are the average of 10 runs.

 The comparison includes three state-of-the-art libraries that implement three different approaches.